clarklab/chowdown/_recipes/skillet-corn.md

   skillet and tilt the pan so that the oil coats the sides and bottom.
 Place the skillet in the oven for 30 minutes.
 - Meanwhile, cut the kernels from the cobs and place in a large bowl.
-Using the sharp edge of a wide, heavy knife, scrape the cobs thoroughly so that the pul and jice run into the bown.
+Using the sharp edge of a wide, heavy knife, scrape the cobs thoroughly so that the pulp and juice run into the bown.
 (You should have about 7 cups.)
 Add the salt, cream and flour, and mix well.
 - Pour the sticky corn mixture into the scorching hot skillet, and press down with a spatula to flatten and compact it.
 Bake until the edges begin to brown and the top is